 Meditation and Buddhism in Scarborough

 Mahasraddha, Karen and Rachel moved to Scarborough in 2021, to start the Scarborough Triratna Buddhist Group, and they teach regular meditation and Buddhism courses in Scarborough, as well as day retreats.
 We have a small and vibrant Sangha developing.

 We’re part of the Triratna Buddhist Community, a worldwide Buddhist movement with centres in over 20 countries, and, unlike many of the traditional Schools from the East, we practise a form of Buddhism that is very practical and more accessible to us in the West.

 We welcome everyone over 18 to our courses and events.
 You don’t need to consider yourself a Buddhist or wish to become one.
-We are simply happy to share the Buddha’s teachings to help everyone lead happier, more fulfilled lives in this often turbulent world.
+We are simply happy to share the Buddha’s teachings to help everyone lead happier, more fulfilled lives in this often-turbulent world.
 No one receives any payment.
 We offer our classes freely as an act of generosity.

 In order to make our classes available to all, we do not charge, apart from a booking fee.
 However, since we have no other income, we do rely on the generosity of those who attend our Group to help us with expenses.
 So, any additional donations (dana, generosity) that people are moved to give at our events and courses are much appreciated.

 About Mahasraddha, Karen and Rachel